 With one partner in their lifetime, Smooth Coated Otters are mainly monogamous.
 This pair will breed between August and December, which will be followed by a gestation period of around 60 days.
 The female will then give birth to 1 to 5 pups in a den near water.
 The pups develop very quickly, learning to swim at 6 weeks old and becoming fully weaned by 5 months.
 At 1 year old, the pups will venture off to find their own home.

 Concerted efforts are important for the conservation of this declining species as their habitat range is fragmented by degradation and water pollution.

-This species of otter often have an underwater tunnel entrance to their 'holt' which is unusual for an otter.
+This species of otter often has an underwater tunnel entrance to their 'holt' which is unusual for an otter.

-Our family 'romp' of Smooth Coated Otters are: Dad, Song, born at Colchester Zoo in 2012 and Mum, Soriah, born at Wingham Wildlife Park, in 2014.
-They produced their first litter of cubs on 1st June 2018.
-Twins are called, Anupa, male and Ananda, female living with their parents in the brand new otter enclosure which has been built in the Deer Encounter!
-They are delighting visitors with their cheeky, mischievous antics as they play fight and run around playing chase!
+Our family 'romp' of Smooth Coated Otters is made up of; dad, Song, born at Colchester Zoo in 2012 and mum, Soriah, born at Wingham Wildlife Park, in 2014.
+They had their first litter of cubs on 1st June 2018, called Anupa, male and Ananda, female.
+The romp can be found in the Deer Encounter where they are constantly delighting visitors with their cheeky, mischievous antics as they play-fight and run around playing chase!

 Join our mailing list in order to keep up to date with park news and special offers.